amritlamsal123/developer_associate/README.md

 # SNS
   * The various SNS endpoints for northern virginia:
     * US-East-1 (Virginia): http://sns.us-east-1.amazonaws.com
+#### What are appropriate ways for you to provide timely, device-specific instructions to end users when annoncing this downtime?
+  * Send a single message, but customize the text in the SNS message field so that each device gets only the information that is appropriate for them.
 #### What is the format of an Amazon SNS topic?
   * Topic names are limited to 256 characters.
 Alphanumeric characters plus hyphens (-) and underscores (_) are allowed.
 Topic names must be unique within an AWS account.
 After you delete a topic, you can reuse the topic name.
   * When a topic is created, Amazon SNS will assign a unique ARN (Amazon Resource Name) to the topic